 OLED features millions of independently illuminated pixels for extraordinary sharpness.
 Even when watching fast-moving sports, you’ll see minimal afterimage or blur.

-Look out for X-Motion Clarity™, a Sony technology that reduces blur by inserting black images between images.
-It uses an independent panel control to optimize light emission and keep scenes clear without losing brightness.
+Look out for XR Motion Clarity™, a Sony technology that reduces blur by inserting black images between images.
+It uses an independent panel control to optimise light emission and keep scenes clear without losing brightness.

 Although 4K TVs are becoming increasingly popular, some TV programmes including shows and news bulletins are still being broadcast in less than 2K.
-Look for TVs with 4K X-Reality™ PRO, which upscale low resolution content to close to 4K using a unique Sony database.
+Look for TVs with XR 4K Upscaling, which upscale low-resolution content to close to 4K using a unique Sony database.

 With Sony Smart TV’s, you’ll be able to watch online services easily via apps.
 Services like YouTube and Netflix open up worlds of exciting entertainment and in better picture quality too.